jsrf610/se_project_spots/README.md

 # Spots

-An image sharing site
+An image sharing site.

 ## Description

 This project functions as an image sharing website.
+It responds to different resolutions as the screen is resized.

 ## Tech Stack